janvrany/cronwrap/README.md

                                 test email is sent.
-          -t TIME, --time TIME  Set the maximum running time.If this time is passed an alert email will be sent.The command will keep running even if maximum running time is exceeded.The default is 1 hour `-t 1h`.
-Possible values include: `-t 2h`,`-t 2m`, `-t 30s`.
+          -t TIME, --time TIME  Set the maximum running time.If this time is passed an alert email will be sent.The command will keep running even if maximum running time is exceeded.Possible values include: `-t 2h`,`-t 2m`, `-t 30s`.
-          -k, --kill            Will kill the process if the maximum running time is exceeded.
+          -k, --kill            Kill the process if the maximum running time is exceeded.
 This argument will only apply when the -t (or --time) argument is set.
+          -kt KILLTIME, --killtime KILLTIME
+                                Kill the process when on a separate specified time limit.
+This argument is separate / standalone from the -t (--time) argument.Possible values include: `-kt
+                                2h`,`-kt 2m`, `-kt 30s`.
           -r, --retry           Retry when the command errors out.
-          -v, --verbose         Will send an email / print to stdout on successful run.
+          -v, --verbose         Send an email / print to stdout on successful run.

     Send out a timeout alert to cron@my_domain.com:
     $ cronwrap -c "sleep 2" -t "1s" -e cron@my_domain.com

     Send out a timeout alert to cron@my_domain.com and kill the command:
     $ cronwrap -c "sleep 2" -t "1s" -k -e cron@my_domain.com

+    Send out a timeout alert to cron@my_domain.com and kill the command at a different time:
+    $ cronwrap -c "sleep 10" -t "2s" -kt "5s" -e cron@my_domain.com

     Send out an error alert to cron@my_domain.com:
     $ cronwrap -c "blah" -e cron@my_domain.com